Oleksandr Usyk Weighs Career Heaviest Before Daniel Dubois Rematch At Wembley Stadium

 Usyk, who has revealed he will have just one more fight after Saturday night, kept it short and sweet: "For me this is a great opportunity for my people and my country.
 See you tomorrow."

-The pair were supposed to fight as cruiserweights and then bridgerweights but they have now finally agreed to meet as fully-fledged heavyweights.
+The pair were supposed to fight as cruiserweights and then bridgerweights, but they have finally agreed to meet as full-fledged heavyweights.

 South African Lerena, a huge underdog, said: "When my left hand lands on his temple or his chin, he’s going to sit.
 If I hurt him and get the opportunity, it's my duty to finish him."